XR-DT: Extended Reality-Enhanced Digital Twin for Safe Motion Planning via Human-Aware Model Predictive Path Integral Control: Methodology

 \subsection{Extended Reality-Enhanced Digital Twin}

-As illustrated in Figure~\ref{Fig1}, the XR-DT consists of three module — VR, AR, and MR. Each of the VR and AR layers can establish its own perception–reasoning–interaction loop within its respective DT, while the MR layer integrates these two independent loops into a unified cross-world loop that enables bi-directional interaction between the physical and virtual environments.
+To enable real-time environmental understanding, intent sharing, and adaptive HRI, we design an XR-DT framework.
+As illustrated in Figure~\ref{Fig1}, the XR-DT framework consists of three workflows: AR-DT, VR-DT, and MR-DT Flow.
+The AR-DT and VR-DT each establish an independent perception-interaction loop, while the MR-DT integrates these two loops into a unified cross-world loop that enables bi-directional interaction between humans operating in the real world and robots planning in the virtual world.